-With that said, many have found comfort and respite from anxiety and other disorders by using a weighted blanket.
-Below, we’ll dive into the benefits of weighted blankets, how they work, and what health conditions they may ameliorate.
+With that said, many have found comfort and respite from restless leg syndrome, anxiety, and other disorders by using a weighted blanket.
+Below, we’ll dive into what restless leg syndrome is, using weighted blankets for restless leg syndrome, along with the benefits of weighted blankets, how they work, and additional health conditions they may ameliorate.

 How Do Weighted Blankets Work?

 Weighted blankets feature a filling that’s—you guessed it—weighted.
 Some are filled with poly or metal filling, but blankets like the Layla Weighted Blanket, for example, feature glass beads.
 The beads are tiny and sewn in between layers of the blanket.
 No matter the kind of fill you choose, they’re strategically lined up, so the weight is evenly distributed across your body.